 Reset network settings

 We also suggest resetting your device's network settings.
+This clears cached routing, cached DNS records, saved WiFi connections and settings made by networking programs like web browsers, email clients, and VPNs.
 In order to do that on an a Windows device, you can follow our separate guide.

 Try the manual VPN connection

 A manual VPN connection will provide you a basic VPN connection, bypassing all the features that might potentially slow down your connection.
 Here is a guide for a manual VPN connection using the NordLayer service.